fhomingo7/animo-shon/README.md

 Payment Method
 - added radio buttons for Gcash and COD options since we have no experience in bank/card payment

+### May 26, 2021
+Addittional Features
+- user cannot check out if user has not picked delivery option
+- received package (customer feedback)
+- prompts in login is updated
+- search still has bugs

 # Contributors
 Programmed by Shawn Castillo, Jason Ching, Florenz Domingo